This guide provides technical instructions for data engineers to configure and operate the predefined UID2 workflow within the Treasure Data platform.

 src_data | VARCHAR | The source DII value |

-advertising_id | VARCHAR | The UID2 value (Defined as advertising_id in Service Operator Service API's) |
+advertising_id | VARCHAR | The UID2 value (Defined as advertising_id in Service Operator Service APIs) |

-is_current | INTEGER | Does the UID2 (advertising_id column) contain a current UID2 value from a non-expired Salt Bucket? - 0 (zero) – NO – Indicates that the ttd_uid2_ids record is either new or that the Salt Bucket has expired.
-In either case, a new UID2 must be fetched from TTD - 1 (one) – YES – Indicates that the ttd_uid2_ids The record has a current UID2 in the advertising_id column, a new UID2 does NOT need to be fetched from TTD The The is_current state is managed during each WF run and should always have the value 1 (one) For all records after every successful WF run.
-If any records have the value 0 (zero) After the WF run has completed, that means that something failed.
-The two primary causes of DII ↔︎ UID2 Mapping failure are: - The DII format is not correct and therefore cannot be mapped by the UID2 Service Operator.
-For example, the email is not a valid email format (the domain is missing TLD extension), and cannot be mapped by the Operator.
+is_current | INTEGER | Indicates whether the UID2 (advertising_id column) contains a current UID2 value mapped from DII. - 0 (zero) – NO – Indicates that the ttd_uid2_ids record is new or does not have a current UID2 value in the advertising_id column.
+In either case, a new UID2 must be fetched from The Trade Desk (TTD). - 1 (one) – YES – Indicates that the ttd_uid2_ids record has a current UID2 value in the advertising_id column, so a new UID2 does NOT need to be fetched from TTD.
+The is_current state is managed during each workflow (WF) run and should always have the value 1 (one) for all records after every successful WF run.
+If any records have the value 0 (zero) after the WF run has completed, that means that something failed.
+The two primary causes of DII ↔︎ UID2 mapping failure are: - The DII format is not correct and therefore cannot be mapped by the UID2 Service Operator.
+For example, the email is not a valid email format (the domain is missing a TLD extension) and cannot be mapped by the Operator.
 Phone numbers must be in a valid E.164 format.
-Note that the Operator will map any email address or phone number as long as it is in the expected format, the email/phone does not need to be an actual live or working DII. - The TD UID2 Mapping Workflow failed for any reason. |
+Note that the Operator will map any email address or phone number as long as it is in the expected format; the email/phone does not need to be an actual live or working DII. - The TD UID2 Mapping Workflow failed for any reason. |

 Same schema as ttd_uid2_ids table, except that the is_current will always have the value -1 to indicate archive records.